Neko-Box-Coder/ssLogger/README.md

 //Prepend a text for only the next log function ssLOG_PREPEND(prepend text);

+//Cache all the logs in current thread after this macro for the current scope to be output at a later time
+//This has minimum thread synchronization which is great for logging multi-threaded applications ssLOG_CACHE_OUTPUT_IN_SCOPE();

+//Enable/Disable cache in current thread for all the logs after this macro to be output at a later time ssLOG_ENABLE_CACHE_OUTPUT();
+ssLOG_DISABLE_CACHE_OUTPUT();

+//Output all the logs that are stored in cache for other threads ssLOG_OUTPUT_ALL_CACHE();

 //Logs can be output as different level, for example. ssLOG_FATAL([message])